metacall/install/README.md

 Additional parameters for the install script:

 - `-InstallDir <directory>`: Defines a custom folder in order to install MetaCall in, otherwise it uses `%LocalAppData%\MetaCall` by default.
 - `-Version <version>`: Version of the tarball to be downloaded.
-Versions are available here: https://github.com/metacall/distributable-windows/releases.
-Uses latest vesrion by default.
+Versions are available [here](https://github.com/metacall/distributable-windows/releases).
+Uses latest version by default.

 Example usage: